jgreener64/ProteinEnsembles.jl/README.md

 ## Usage

+These instructions are tailored towards Mac/Unix.
+However they could be modified to work with Windows.

 Although organised as a Julia package, ProteinEnsembles.jl is primarily designed for use from the command line.
 The `exprose` script in the `bin` directory implements this.
 For example, to see the command line options run

 ```bash